Chocolate Fudge Recipe

 • Lining your pan or tray: Always line your pan or tray with a foil or parchment paper when making any fudge.
 Do keep some extra paper or foil on the sides of the pan so that you can easily lift it when the fudge is set.

-• Tempering chocolate: Chocolate needs to be tempered correctly for a smooth and glossy texture.
-The best method to temper the chocolate is with the double boiler as shown in the recipe.
+• Tempering chocolate: Chocolate needs to be tempered correctly for a smooth, even and glossy texture.
+The best method to temper the chocolate is with the double boiler as shown in this recipe.
 You could even microwave the chocolate for a few minutes till it melts.

 • Roasting Nuts: If you prefer you can lightly toast the nuts.
 For the nuts you could use pistachios, almonds, walnuts, pecans and pine nuts.